etiennebacher/from-stata-to-r/content/posts/first-contact.markdown

 colnames(base_created)[2] <- "indid"
 colnames(base4)[2] <- "indid"

-# create the column 2019 for base_created and 2020 for base4
+# create the column "year", that will take the value 2019
+# for base_created and 2020 for base4
 base_created$year <- 2019
 base4$year <- 2020
 ```